Bookreview: Harry Potter & The Cursed Child

 This is not a great piece of art, in itself, but I can see the potential it has for the stage and I for one can appreciate what a good director and a great crew and cast, can do to a mediocre script, that doesn’t convince half the fandom it’s catering to.

-The plot has been greatly debated within the Harry Potter fandom community and I agree harrypotter_thecursedchildwith those, who do not buy into the plot twist that shall not be named.
+The plot has been greatly debated within the Harry Potter fandom community and I agree with those, who do not buy into the plot twist that shall not be named.
 I think those who read it, will know what I am here referring to, and it simply does not align with the original plotline of the Harry Potter series.

 All in all, I enjoyed reading it, despite feeling disappointed in terms of how some familiar characters are portrayed.
 I enjoyed the seemingly light tone, despite the plot wanting to be dark and having a deeper message.
 I enjoyed reading a play and seeing other people reading it too, but that’s probably because I read a lot of scripts any way within my profession as a Dramaturge.